ReadyMouse/crypto4cfos/modules/module-2-blockchain/_posts/2025-02-02-intro-what-is-blockchain.md

 At its most fundamental level, a blockchain is an immutable database, a ledger that can't be changed or altered.
 This is exactly what we want when it comes to money, a records system that no one can tamper with, go back and change a transaction, or arbitrarily add zeros to an account balance.
 The term "blockchain" comes from its structure: data is stored in blocks, and these blocks are linked together in a chain using cryptographic techniques.

-In my house growing up, we played alot of the tile game Rummikub.
+In my house growing up, we played a lot of the tile game Rummikub.
 Using numbered colored tiles, you make runs (3,4,5,6) or sets (3,3,3).
 You can restructure the whole playing field to get play out your tiles.
 Played in rounds, at the end of each round (block) the score is tallied on an **immutable** ledger.

 ![Rummikub box and sample board](../images/rummikub.png)